[note: I’ve been reading the German original]

 Gunther Plüschow a “winner”

-He narrates his story in a light and enthusiastic manner, making hardships appear simple and generally radiating with optimism.
-I think maybe this is what made the book so popular in post-Versailles Germany: GP’s optimism, and the fact that at least this one German managed to come out of the war as a sort of “winner” – if only because he was able to escape from the UK.
+He narrates his story in a light and enthusiastic manner, making hardships appear simple, and he generally radiates with optimism.
+I think maybe this is what made the book so popular in post-Versailles Germany: Plüschow’s optimism, and the fact that at least this one German soldier managed to come out of the war as a sort of “winner” – if only because he was able to escape from the UK.

 There is very little in terms of information about China in this book.
 I guess it’s too much of an adventure story for that, and it’s too Eurocentric.
 There are, however, some observations about the German colony at Qingdao, and they are quite interesting.

 Plüschow’s feat of being stationed in China and escaping from internment in the UK is impressive.
 He tells his story well, and his writing style isn’t too bad.
 His observations and insights aren’t much.